 The flamenco here is refreshingly authentic and consists of dancers, singer and guitarist.

 The show lasts for approximately 1 hour and prices start from 20 Euros, the great thing about the shows at Tipi Tapa is the fact that they start at 19.30…great if you have young children.

-The home of live Flamenco in Malaga city, Los Amayas (prevously known as LICEO) offers two flamenco shows every evening.
-Housed in a beautiful old historical building, with high ceilings, original features and loads of character.
+The home of live Flamenco in Malaga city, Los Amayas offers two flamenco shows every evening named ‘Picasso and Flamenco’ paying tribute to the Malaga born artist.

-Los Amayas is the perfect place to see some truly authentic flamenco at its best; show times are nightly at 7pm and 9pm and include the show with a drink, tapas or dinner from 25 Euros.
+Los Amayas is the perfect place to see some truly authentic flamenco at its best; show times are nightly at 7pm and 9pm and include the show with a drink for 25 Euros.